F4 Indian Championship

 F4 Indian Championship is a single-seater motorsport series based in India.
-The series is run to the FIA's Formula 4 regulations and organized by Racing Promotions Pvt Ltd. The inaugural season will be held in 2023.
+The series is run to the FIA's Formula 4 regulations and organized by Racing Promotions Pvt Ltd. The inaugural season was held in 2023.

 The winner of the series earns the right to compete in the next season of Formula Regional Indian Championship for free.

 History

 Gerhard Berger and the FIA Singleseater Commission launched Formula 4 in March 2013.
 The goal of the Formula 4 was to make the ladder to Formula 1 more transparent.
 Besides sporting and technical regulations, costs are also regulated.
 A car to compete in this category may not exceed €30,000 and a single season in Formula 4 May not exceed €100,000.

 The creation of the series and Formula Regional Indian Championship was teased on 15 August 2021 on the social media of Mumbai Falcons, an Indian team participating in 2021 F3 Asian Championship.
 The official launch of the championship was held on 19 August 2021.